Pennyroyal Tea: Release

 The "Pennyroyal Tea" single was recalled shortly after Cobain's death in April 1994.
 The single's cancellation may have been in part due to the title of one of the b-sides, "I Hate Myself and Want to Die", although it may have been cancelled regardless of this, so as not to capitalize on Cobain's death.
 In the United Kingdom, the single was scheduled to be released on May 3, 1994, but this was scrapped with Music Week reporting that sales of Nirvana releases had rocketed but that MCA did not want to cash-in on Cobain's death.

 At the time, only retail versions of the CD single made in Germany had been manufactured and distributed.
 The singles were recalled and destroyed by the record label or retailers, but some copies were put aside, which is apparently the source of surviving copies.
 Some copies may have been sold by retailers, despite the recall.

 Sleeves for the single's United Kingdom release, on 7 inch vinyl and cassette, were manufactured, but the single itself was not pressed in the UK prior to the recall.
 As with all Nirvana artwork, it had been produced in the United States, although there were no plans to release the single in the US.
 However, the song did receive some airplay on US rock and alternative radio in 1994-95.

 A promotional CD single for the song was manufactured in the UK and exists in even smaller numbers than the German retail CD.
 It features only the title track, misspelled as "Penny Royal Tea".
 In 2019, it was reported that the promotional single had appeared twice on Discogs with prices of $1,120 and $1,199.

-In a March 2020 Goldmine article, journalist Gillian G. Garr reported a range of $346 to $1,100 as recent prices of the single, and "upwards of $1,000" for the promotional single, with one recently on sale for $2,597.
+In a March 2020 Goldmine article, journalist and Nirvana expert Gillian G. Garr reported a range of $346 to $1,100 as recent prices of the single, and "upwards of $1,000" for the promotional single, with one recently on sale for $2,597.